 According to Dr. Schuetz, another crucial finding in this context was that leukemias driven by the MYCN gene, which showed particularly exacerbated UROD activity, were especially aggressive and likelier to lead to patient death.

-Laboratory tests showed that cells with an anomalous MYCN activity absorbed larger quantities of oxygen, thus depending on heme production to self-renew.
-That being the case, the researchers also found that when heme production was prevented, so was self-renewal, which effectively led to slowing down leukemia progression.
+Laboratory tests showed that cells with an anomalous MYCN activity absorbed larger quantities of oxygen, thus depending on heme production to

 Self-renewal could also be prevented by inhibiting a protein that removes a heme component from the cells.
 This caused a buildup of molecules that are toxic to cancerous cells, leading to their destruction.
 Also significant is that blocking this protein in healthy cells had no negative impact.

 In a preclinical study, the researchers looked at the effect that removing the MYCN gene would have.
 They note that, in this approach, leukemia progression was slowed down, and the likelihood of survival increased.